henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

 ```

 This function that returns a Reagent atom that will contain user information when it is available.
-It doesn't matter if the user has already authenticated or not, we can call this function any time and
+We can call this function any time and use the result in a reactive context, such as in a Reagent component -
-use the result in a reactive context, such as in a Reagent component.
+It doesn't matter if the user has already authenticated or not at the time the function is invoked.

 There's no need to store the user data in the app-db.
 Doing so would leave us with more state to
-manage and clean up and so on.
+manage, clean up and so on.
 There's no Re-frame involvement required, but we could tie this
 function into a re-frame subscription as I'll demonstrate next.

 ## 'Realtime database' with Re-Frame